kiante-fernandez/select_multi_options/README.md

 ~~- trial ends by pressing space bar~~
-~~- rt is recorded at each option selected and final keyboard press~~ ~~-   food option names are recorded with trial names~~
--   on finish have the trial calculate the number of option selected
+~~- rt is recorded at each option selected and final keyboard press~~ ~~-   food option names are recorded with trial names~~ ~~-   on finish have the trial calculate the number of option selected~~

 instructions II
 - thank subjects /tell them about rating task?